Learn How to Get a Business Loan

 Good Business Sense

 Lenders only want to make a loan that helps you grow your business.
 You might be confident that the money will help, but you need to convince them of that fact.
-To do so, create an airtight case that proves (without exaggerating) how the funds will lead to greater profits – and revenue you can use to repay the loan.
+To do so, create an airtight case that proves (without exaggerating) how the funds will lead to greater revenue—and greater profits you can use to repay the loan.

 Building the Foundation